IEP_main_banner

 As part of contract research, we performed defectoscopic, morphological, and spectral analyzes for our partners.

-Current projects - EEP team
+Current selected projects - EEP

 HIGREEW: High-performance green redox batteries available - European Commission, 01/11/2019 - 28/02.
 2023